-- 2.1 This report has been undertaken to meet the following objectives. - 2.2 Conduct a visual assessment from ground level of all trees located on or close to the site. - 2.3 Determine the trees estimated contributing years, remaining useful life expectancy and award the tree a retention value. - 2.4 Provide an assessment of the potential impact the proposed development is likely to have on the condition of the subject trees in accordance with AS4970 Protection of trees on development sites (2009). - 2.5 Recommend methods to mitigate development impacts where appropriate. - 2.6 Recommend pragmatic tree protection measures for any tree to be retained in accordance with AS4970 Protection of Trees on Development Sites 2009.
+- 2.1 This report has been undertaken to meet the following objectives. - 2.2 Conduct a visual assessment from ground level of multiple trees located close to proposed works on the site. - 2.3 Determine the trees estimated contributing years, remaining useful life expectancy and award the trees a retention value. - 2.4 Provide an assessment of the potential impact the proposed development is likely to have on the condition of the subject trees in accordance with AS4970 Protection of trees on development sites (2009). - 2.5 Recommend methods to mitigate development impacts where appropriate. - 2.6 Recommend pragmatic tree protection measures for any tree to be retained in accordance with AS4970 Protection of Trees on Development Sites 2009.